×

 • Provide OpenShift components to help manage application data, such as secrets.

-• Enable integration with third-party data services, AWS RDS, to store and manage data outside of the cluster and cloud provider.
+• Enable integration with data services such as Amazon RDS to store and manage data outside of the cluster and/or AWS.

 Customer applications